vkadlcik/DB48X-on-DM42/help/db50x.md

 ### Cycle command customization

-The menu name `"Cycle"` is reserved to define sequences of units that the `Cycle` command will recognize as special.
-For example:
+The menu name `"=Cycle"` is reserved to define sequences of units that the `Cycle` command (bound to the _EEX_ key) will recognize as special.
+For example, you can ensure that `mm` and `in` convert to one another as follows:

-`"Cycle", "in", "mm", "Cycle converts inches to mm"` `"Cycle", "mm", "in", "Cycle converts mm to inches"` `"Cycle", "EUR", "USD"`
+`"=Cycle"`
+`"in", "mm"`
+`"mm", "in"`
-`"Cycle", "USD", "EUR"`
+`"USD", "EUR"`
+`"EUR", "CHF"`
+`"CHF", "USD"`

+If you do provide a `Cycle` customization for a unit, other normal behaviours of the `Cycle` command for units are disabled, notably conversion between various relevant scales and conversion between fractions and decimal.
+To force a particular conversion to happen in decimal, you can override the definition of the corresponding unit in the units file, for example:

+`"in",   "25.4_mm"`
 # Release notes

 Release 0.4.9 - Full support for units (All Saints Edition)